CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Invalid-list-detected.md

 ## Cause

-This error is a side-effect of other errors caused some game-breaking mods:
+This error is a side effect of other errors caused some game-breaking mods:

 * **[Building Anarchy](https://steamcommunity.com/sharedfiles/filedetails/?id=912329352)**
 * **[Terraform Tool 0.9](https://steamcommunity.com/sharedfiles/filedetails/?id=411095553)**